casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 ## Musical Data & Patterns

+**Midi format**
+Similar to earlier research (Franklin, 2019), this project focuses on digital music at the pitch and duration level.

 The data used for the model consists of musical material from the western musical traditions.
-Although developing through history, the fundamental building blocks of this music have persisted from Bach (18th Century) to contemporary popular music (music history reference).
+Although developing through history, the fundamental building blocks of this music have persisted from Bach (18th Century) to contemporary popular music (Persichetti, 1961; Pease, 2004).
 A selection of these are:

 (check out music informatics for references here)